fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_001.md

 to determine who has final say or when you are trying to pad your CV with things that seem impressive to a new employer.

-## Why Do IT Companies Ask If You Were at the Top of Your Class?
+## Why Do It Companies Ask If You Were At The Top Of Your Class?

 When companies hire new developers they leave that task to managers who don't really know what software development is about.